- Set the compressor pressure to approx. 4 bar to spray the paint channel really freely

-So your airbrush pistol is always in top condition and will give you pleasure for a long time.
+After this your airbrush pistol will be in top condition and will give you great use for a long time.

 The airbrush cleaning brushes can be replaced by dental brushes.
-Admittedly not quite optimal, because the cleaning brushes are a bit longer, this has its big advantage when cleaning the needle channel.
+Admittedly these are not ideal, because the cleaning brushes are a bit longer, this has its big advantage when cleaning the needle channel.
 Only they are long enough to clean the canal completely.
 Dental brushes are often too short.